Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Constant curvature Lorentzian surfaces

 hence $\dS$ is identified with $\PSL{2}/A$ in a $\PSL{2}$-equivariant way.
 Note that the projection $\SL{2}\to\PSL{2}$ induces an isomorphism from $\Bisozero{1}{1}$ defined in \eqref{equation-Alinearat} with $A$.
 We now give another (more usual) description of the de-Sitter space.
 The quadratic form $q_{1,2}$ of the Minkowki space $\R^{1,2}$ equips (by restriction to its tangent bundle) the quadric

 with a Lorentzian metric $\mu_{\dSancien}$ of sectional curvature constant equal to 1 (see for instance \cite[Proposition 4.29]{oneill_semi-riemannian_1983}), and the Lorentzian surface $(\dSancien,\mudSancien)$ is the two-dimensional \emph{hyperboloid model of the de-Sitter space}.
 Observe that endowing $\dSancien$ with the restriction of the quadratic form $q_{2,1}\coloneqq -q_{1,2}$ defines a Lorentzian metric of constant curvature equal to $-1$.
-In other words, the de-Sitter and anti-de-Sitter spaces are anti-isometric in dimension 2 and have thus the same geometry.

-\begin{lemma} \begin{enumerate} \item $\PSL{2}$ is the subgroup of isometries of $(\dS,\mudS)$ preserving both its orientation and time-orientation. \item $(\dS,\mudS)$ is isometric to $(\dSancien,\mudSancien)$ up to a multiplicative constant.
-For the sake of clarity, we normalize henceforth $(\dS,\mudS)$ to have constant curvature $1$. \end{enumerate} \end{lemma} \begin{proof} (1) This claim follows from the facts that $\PSL{2}$ acts transitively on $\dS$, that the stabilizer of points in $\PSL{2}$ realize all linear isometries (\emph{i.e.} that $a\in A\mapsto\Diff{\odS}{a} \in\mathrm{O(\Tan{\odS}{\dS},\mudS_{\odS})}$ is surjective), and that the one-jet determines pseudo-Riemannian isometries (a local isometry defined on a connected open subset, fixing a point $x$ and of trivial differential at $x$, is the identity). \\ (2) One checks that the stabilizer in $\Bisozero{1}{2}$ of a point of $\dSancien$ is a one-parameter hyperbolic subgroup, which gives an identification between $\dSancien$ and $\PSL{2}/A$, equivariant with respect to some isomorphism between $\Bisozero{1}{2}$ and $\PSL{2}$.
+In other words, the de-Sitter and anti-de-Sitter spaces are anti-isometric in dimension 2 and have thus the same geometry. \begin{lemma} \begin{enumerate} \item $\PSL{2}$ is the subgroup of isometries of $(\dS,\mudS)$ preserving both its orientation and time-orientation. \item $(\dS,\mudS)$ has constant curvature equal to $1$, and is isometric to $(\dSancien,\mudSancien)$. \end{enumerate} \end{lemma} \begin{proof} (1) This claim follows from the facts that $\PSL{2}$ acts transitively on $\dS$, that the stabilizer of points in $\PSL{2}$ realize all linear isometries (\emph{i.e.} that $a\in A\mapsto\Diff{\odS}{a} \in\mathrm{O(\Tan{\odS}{\dS},\mudS_{\odS})}$ is surjective), and that the one-jet determines pseudo-Riemannian isometries (a local isometry defined on a connected open subset, fixing a point $x$ and of trivial differential at $x$, is the identity). \\ (2) One checks that the stabilizer in $\Bisozero{1}{2}$ of a point of $\dSancien$ is a one-parameter hyperbolic subgroup, which gives an identification between $\dSancien$ and $\PSL{2}/A$, equivariant with respect to some isomorphism between $\Bisozero{1}{2}$ and $\PSL{2}$.
 This yields two $\PSL{2}$-invariant Lorentzian metrics on $\PSL{2}/A$, respectively coming from the identifications with $(\dSancien,\mudSancien)$ and $(\dS,\mudS)$.
-But up to multiplication by a constant, $\slR{2}/\mathfrak{a}$ admits a unique Lorentzian quadratic form which is invariant by the adjoint action of $A$, and $\PSL{2}/A$ admits therefore a unique $\PSL{2}$-invariant Lorentzian metric up to multiplication by a constant. \end{proof}
+But up to multiplication by a constant, $\slR{2}/\mathfrak{a}$ admits a unique Lorentzian quadratic form which is invariant by the adjoint action of $A$, and $\PSL{2}/A$ admits therefore a unique $\PSL{2}$-invariant Lorentzian metric up to multiplication by a constant.
+A direct computation shows that the sectional curvature of the metric $\mu^0_{\dS}$ defined in \eqref{equation-mu0dS} is constant equal to $1$ (see for instance the formula \cite[Chapter 5, Exercize 8.(b) p.150]{oneill_semi-riemannian_1983}), hence that $(\dS,\mudS)$ is isometric to $(\dSancien,\mudSancien)$. \end{proof}